AndrewRTsao/GCP-Vertex-simple-rf/README.md

 *NOTE: Pipeline will take approximately 1-2 hours to complete*

-6. (Optional) If you would like, run the **cleanup.py** script once you're done and if don't need the underlying BQ dataset, feature store, and model anymore.
+6. (Optional) If you would like, run the **cleanup.py** script once you're done and if you don't need the underlying BigQuery dataset, feature store, model, endpoint, and/or other pipeline assets / resources anymore.
+(Note: You may need to undeploy the model first from the endpoint before being able to delete it)